YoungYoung619/pedestrian-detection-in-hazy-weather/README.md

 ```
 ### Pre-trained Model
 You can download the [checkpoint](https://drive.google.com/open?id=1UOF1ACYA3Nn5K_RjoItOUFSxnFL6sNOg) and do prediction or evaluation.
-Attention: In order to use this pre-trained model, you must run with following flags:
+Note: In order to use this pre-trained model, you must run with following flags:
 ```
 --model_name=prioriboxes_mbn
 --attention_module=se_block